 It is important for a student's effort and credit to be recognized through class assessment.
 Credits earned for a student work due to efforts done by others are clearly unfair.
-Deliberate dishonesty is considered academic misconduct, which includes plagiarism; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using test materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; or altering, forging, or misusing a University academic record; or fabricating or falsifying of data, research procedures, or data analysis.
+Deliberate dishonesty is considered academic misconducts, which include plagiarism; cheating on assignments or examinations; engaging in unauthorized collaboration on academic work; taking, acquiring, or using test materials without faculty permission; submitting false or incomplete records of academic achievement; acting alone or in cooperation with another to falsify records or to obtain dishonestly grades, honors, awards, or professional endorsement; or altering, forging, or misusing a University academic record; or fabricating or falsifying of data, research procedures, or data analysis.

-All assessments are subject to an academic misconduct check.
-A misconduct check may include reproducing the assessment, providing a copy to another member of faculty, and/or communicating a copy of this assignment to the PHBS Discipline Committee.
-A suspected plagiarized document/assignment submitted to a plagiarism checking service may be kept in its database for future reference.
+All assessments are subject to academic misconduct check.
+Misconduct check may include reproducing the assessment, providing a copy to another member of faculty, and/or communicate a copy of this assignment to the PHBS Discipline Committee.
+A suspected plagiarized document/assignment submitted to a plagiarism checking service may be kept in its database for future reference purpose.

 Where violation is suspected, penalties will be implemented.
-The penalties for academic misconduct may include: deduction of honor points, a mark of zero on the assessment, a fail grade for the whole course, and reference of the matter to the Peking University Registrar.
+The penalties for academic misconduct may include: deduction of honour points, a mark of zero on the assessment, a fail grade for the whole course, and reference of the matter to the Peking University Registrar.

-For more information on plagiarism, please refer to PHBS Student Handbook and in-class information.
+For more information of plagiarism, please refer to PHBS Student Handbook.

-3. Topics, Teaching and Assessment Schedule
+Topics, Teaching and Assessment Schedule

 N.B.
-This course schedule is indicative and may be changed at the discretion of the instructor.
+This course schedule and content is indicative and may be changed at the discretion of the instructor to reflect student need.